St Nicholas' Church, Radford, Coventry

-St Nicholas’ Church, Radford is a parish church in the Church of England in Radford, Coventry.
+St Nicholas' Church is a parish church in the Church of England in Radford, Coventry.
+The original church of 1874 was destroyed in the Coventry Blitz in November 1940 and a replacement church was built between 1954 and 1955.
+Due to its poor condition, the church was vacated in 2009 and demolished in 2024.
+The congregation now worship in what was originally the church hall.

+The parish is in the Anglo-Catholic tradition of the Church of England and receives alternative episcopal oversight from the Bishop of Oswestry.

 History

 The previous church was built to the designs of George Taylor of Coventry, as a chapel of ease to Holy Trinity Church, Coventry and consecrated on 29 September 1874 by Henry Philpott, the Bishop of Worcester.
 It comprised a chancel with vestry on the north side, and a nave with the entrance porch at the west end of the south side.
 The nave was 68 ft by 30 ft, the chancel 21 ft by 20 ft.
 There was accommodation for 300 worshippers.
 The stone font was made by Mr Seager of Coventry.
 It was destroyed on 14 November 1940 during the Coventry Blitz and four of the fire watchers were killed.
 The destruction left only one course of stones standing.
 Some of the people seeking shelter in the church crypt were killed or injured.

-The new church was started in 1955 by the architect Richard Twentyman and consecrated by the Bishop of Coventry.
-The construction is of reinforced concrete faced with yellow brick.
-The side walls slope inwards at an angle of 10 degrees.
-The nave and chancel are undivided.
-The brick campanile contains two bells.
-The north aisle includes a Lady Chapel and baptistery.
-The stone font was rescued from the old church of 1874.

-It is in the Anglo-Catholic tradition of the Church of England and receives alternative episcopal oversight from the Bishop of Ebbsfleet.
+Following the church's destruction, the parishioners resorted to using a wooden hall for worship and social activities.

+The £40,000 replacement church was designed by Richard Twentyman of Lavender, Twentyman and Percy of Wolverhampton and was built by E. Fletcher Ltd. of Kingswinford.
+On 26 September 1953, the foundation stone was laid by the Bishop of Singapore, the Right Rev. Henry Baines, who was the vicar of the old St Nicholas' from 1938 to 1941.
+The new church was consecrated by the Bishop of Coventry, the Right Rev. Neville Gorton, on 11 September 1955.
+He called it a church of "startling nobility".